t-young31/gap-train/README.md

 ## Usage

-See _examples_ for a few simple examples.
+See _examples_ for a selection of examples using active learning.
 A minimal example to train a GAP on 10 random configurations of a water box:

 ```python
 import gaptrain as gt